Super Speeder! While it may sound like a super hero name, you don't want to get tagged with this moniker in Georgia.

 Your premium increase will vary on a number of factors, including your insurance company, your past driving record, and of course, just how fast you were going when you joined the Super Speeder club.

-Your rates won't be going back to normal anytime soon.
+If you're convicted under the Super Speeder law, your rates won't be going back to normal anytime soon.
 "A speeding violation will stay on your policy for about 35 months," says Jonathan Klein, senior product manager with Safe Auto Insurance Company.

 Surcharges vary by state and some can be even harsher than Georgia.
 In North Carolina for example, surcharges are set by the state and going 80 mph or over in a 70 mph zone will result in four points hitting your license and an 80 percent increase in your rates, according to Gusner.